kayak/redux-data-model/docs/docs/development.md

 ```

 Besides publishing the package, the command above will build the package, bump its version, commit that, tag the
-new version, push commits/tags to github and then create a github release.
+new version and push commits/tags to github and then create a github release.
 This process is automatically handled by
-[release-it](https://github.com/release-it/release-it).
+[lerna](https://github.com/lerna/lerna).
 To publish the documentation on github pages run:

 ```bash
 npm run release:docs